DigitalAgricultureDiscovery/uas-user-log/README.md

    Make a copy of `example.env.dev` and rename it to `.env.dev`.
 Inside `.env.dev` several environment variables will need to be set.

-   [weatherstack](https://weatherstack.com/) is the API used to fetch real-time weather data.
-It is free to use if calls remain under 250 per month.
-Sign up and provide `WEATHERSTACK_KEY` with your API key.
+   The [National Weather Service (NWS) API](https://www.weather.gov/documentation/services-web-api) is the API used to fetch weather forecast data.
+It is free to use and requires no API key.
+There is an undisclosed rate limit.

    [Nodemailer](https://nodemailer.com/about/) is used to handle emails.
 Currently, it is set up to transport emails over Gmail's SMTP server.
 The following variables need to be set: